aschle/paper-temporal-dev-networks/README.md

 # paper-temporal-dev-networks
-Summary of methods to analyse the temporal development of communities within co-authorship networks.
+Summary of one methods to analyse the temporal development of overlapping communities within collaboration (co-authorship) networks. (based on Pallas clique percolation method)